edgedb/easy-edgedb/chapter13/index.md

 - `allow`: this one simply lets you delete the target (this is the default setting).

-- `deferred restrict` - forbids you from deleting the target object, unless it is no longer a target object by the end of a transaction.
+- `deferred restrict`: forbids you from deleting the target object, unless it is no longer a target object by the end of a transaction.
 So this option is like `restrict` but with a bit more flexibility.

 So if you wanted to have all the `MinorVampire` types automatically deleted when their `Vampire` dies, you would add a link from `MinorVampire` to the `Vampire` type.
 Then you would add `on target delete delete source` to this: `Vampire` is the target of the link, and `MinorVampire` is the source that gets deleted.